YexuanXiao/blog/_posts/2025/2025-12-22-Asynchronous-with-Cpp-WinRT-en.md

 When you need to synchronize back to the UI thread, **prioritize using the Dispatcher**, as it does **not** block the caller (addressing cases 2 and 3 in the table).

 A C++/WinRT coroutine captures the current context when called and attempts to resume on it when returning.
-So, if you call a C++/WinRT coroutine from a UI thread, you are guaranteed to still be on the UI thread when it returns.
+So, if you await a C++/WinRT coroutine from a UI thread, you are guaranteed to still be on the UI thread when it returns.

 ### Handling Thread Affinity Correctly